 - Chemical peels are a non-invasive skin treatment

-- Reduces breakouts
+- Can reduce breakouts

 Why chemical peels are popular (again)

 Chemical peels are seeing a resurgence in popularity due to their effectiveness and price: you can get a lot of bang for your buck.
-The peel has been largely superseded by lasers, ultrasound, radiofrequency and other devices, but the chemical peel remains a safe, solid anti-ageing and face-brightening tool.
+The peel has been largely superseded by lasers, ultrasound, radiofrequency and other devices, but the chemical peel remains a solid anti-ageing and face-brightening tool.

 Darker skin tones and chemical peels – the wait is over